Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Ground-state preparation via FALQON

 with time step $\Delta t$.
-In our simulations, we set $H_C = H_{\text{total}}$ as the full Schwinger-model Hamiltonian and choose $H_D = \sum_i X_i$ as a global mixer acting on all qubits.
-The FALQON feedback mechanism automatically tunes the control amplitudes $\{\beta_k\}$ to minimize the system energy, yielding efficient and noise-robust ground-state convergence compared with traditional variational algorithms.
+In our implementation, we take $H_C=H_{\rm total}$ and choose the global mixer $H_D=\sum_i X_i$.
+The feedback mechanism automatically adjusts the control amplitudes $\{\beta_k\}$, enabling efficient and robust convergence to the ground state without a classical optimization loop.

-\inlinesection{Four sites and three links (7 qubits) model} We consider a four-site open chain with three gauge links.
-Matter (staggered) sites are $x=0,1,2,3$ and links are $\ell=4,5,6$ connecting $(x,x{+}1)$.
-In a spin-$\tfrac{1}{2}$ quantum link model,